 Doctors can give methylprednisolone orally or through an injection, while prednisone is only available as an oral treatment.
 Methylprednisolone may, therefore, be more appropriate for people with digestive issues that stop them from taking or fully absorbing oral drugs.

 A doctor will decide which medication is best in each situation.
-People should ensure that their doctor is aware of all their previous health conditions and current medications when discussing taking corticosteroids.
+When discussing corticosteroids, people should ensure their doctor knows all their previous health conditions and current medications.